Lion Crushing a Serpent (1832, cast 1891)

 Adapted from Public Art in Philadelphia by Penny Balkin Bach (Temple University Press, Philadelphia, 1992).

 Voices heard in the Museum Without Walls: AUDIO program: Judith F. Dolkart is the former Deputy Director of Art and Archival Collections and Gund Family Chief Curator of the Barnes Foundation.
 She organized an exhibition “Michelangelo of the Menagerie: Bronze Works by Antoine-Louis Barye” at the Brooklyn Museum.
 Kay Buffamonte is the Lead Keeper of the “Big Cat Falls” at the Philadelphia Zoo.
-Steven Tatti is the Chief Conservator for SAT Inc. He has been cleaning, waxing, and buffing this sculpture since the early 1980s. | Segment Producer: Jenna Weiss-Berman
+Steven Tatti is the Principal and Chief Conservator of Tatti Art Conservation.
+He has been cleaning, waxing, and buffing this sculpture since the early 1980s. | Segment Producer: Jenna Weiss-Berman

 Museum Without Walls: AUDIO is the Association for Public Art’s award-winning audio program for Philadelphia’s outdoor sculpture.
 Available for free by phone, mobile app, or online, the program features more than 150 voices from all walks of life – artists, educators, civic leaders, historians, and those with personal connections to the artworks.